aalto-speech/wdecoder/README.md

 * Pruning and look-ahead
     * Hypothesis recombination always done using the n-gram model states
     * Combination of beam pruning, word end beam pruning, node beam pruning, histogram pruning.
 To start with good global beam settings, the nodes are sorted by the highest likelihood prior to propagating the tokens to the next frame.
     * Inapproximate and precomputed unigram and bigram lookahead for all the graph types.
 With the subword n-grams, the bigram look-aheads give the best results.
 With unlimited vocabulary decoders use the setting `bigram-precomputed-full`, with constrained vocabulary `bigram-precomputed-hybrid`.
 For large vocabularies the bigram lookahead (`large-bigram`) is computationally quite heavy (long precomputation, high memory requirements and RTF in decoding) and mostly does not improve the results compared to the unigram look-ahead (0-1% percent relative so far) so `unigram` is recommended.
 This is computationally simple and gives reasonable results.
 For smaller vocabulary sizes like for English recognition the `bigram-precomputed-full` should be ok.
 Please note that the bigram look-ahead models have somewhat high memory consumption.
-The memory consumption for the full table bigram lookahead is the number of look-ahead states times the vocabulary size.
+The memory consumption for the full table bigram lookahead is the number of look-ahead states times the vocabulary size times the float size.
 The number of look-ahead states can be checked with the `lasc`executable.

 ### Notes